The Rise and Rise of the City Break

 Why choose London for your city break?

-Travellers from all over the globe choose London to visit as a city break, and many choose a centrally West location to stay.
+Travellers from all over the globe choose London to visit as a city break, and many choose a centrally located serviced apartment to stay.
 There’s a reason for this.
 With high end shopping, awe inspiring parks and high culture museums, Kensington and Knightsbridge are the gateway to a fantastic city break.

 The thing with London is that one visit is never enough!
 This is why it remains a popular domestic destination as a city break.
 Whether it’s a weekend stay to see a long-anticipated West End show, or several days on the tourist trail, there is always more to see.
 Choosing an area like Kensington means that access is straightforward so you can make the most of this trip to London.